graphile-contrib/postgraphile-plugin-connection-filter/README.md

 To protect your server, you can:
 - Use the `connectionFilterAllowedFieldTypes` and `connectionFilterAllowedOperators` plugin options to limit the fields and operators exposed through GraphQL.
-- Use the `connectionFilterComputedColumns` option to disable the computed columns functionality unless strictly needed.
+- Use the `connectionFilterComputedColumns` option to disable the computed columns functionality.

 ## Getting Started